padhmapriya06/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

-# Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools
+# Ex No: 05 Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools
-Ex No: 04     Design & Implementation of 1 Bit Full Adder Using Cadence EDA Tools

 # Aim:
 To design and implement a 1-bit full adder circuit using Cadence EDA tools and to understand its behavior in digital arithmetic operations.